rvnstn/bareos/docs/manuals/source/Configuration/Director.rst

      }
    }

-In the above example, all the files contained in :file:`/etc/backup.list` will be compressed with GZIP compression, an SHA1 signature will be computed on the file’s contents (its data), and sparse file handling will apply.
+In the above example, all the files contained in :file:`/etc/backup.list` will be compressed with LZ4 compression, an XXH128 signature will be computed on the file’s contents (its data), and sparse file handling will apply.

 The two directories :file:`/root/myfile` and :file:`/usr/lib/another_file` will also be saved without any options, but all files in those directories with the extensions :file:`.o` and :file:`.exe` will be excluded.